 The Elder Aphid (Aphis sambuci)

 Elder aphids are not necessarily the wisest!
 They are predominantly a parasite of Elder or Elderberry trees and shrubs – hence the cool name.
 It has a broad, velvety, dark-grey body and aggregates in tight clusters on young elderberry shoots (although they dwell on other plants too).
-The aphid colonies often get followed by ladybugs who munch on them without mercy.
+The colonies are often followed by ladybugs who munch on them and ants that “milk” their sweet excretions.

 3. Spider beetles